“He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish” (opening line).

 Santiago is a reader of newspapers (there are many references to newspapers and baseball games throughout the story).
 In the story, we are offered little glimpses into Santiago’s upbringing.
 As a young man, Santiago spent time along the “long golden beaches” of Africa.
 He now dreams of lions who hunted along those beaches –a memory of his early years growing up along the Canary Islands.

 Santiago awakens early in the morning on the eighty-fifth day without a fish and he takes his little skiff out to sea –he loves the sea.
 He follows a circling bird outward until a huge fish catches his line.
 Santiago wrestles with the fish (a marlin) for two days and nights as it drags him eastward out to sea.
-He watches it through the water and cannot believe how big it is (we later learn the fish is 18-feet long).
+He watches the fish through the water and cannot believe how big it is (we later learn the fish is 18-feet long).
 However, unlike Ahab, Santiago has no antipathy toward his catch.
 In fact, he respects the marlin and refers to him as a brother.
 Exhausted, he finally catches the marlin by piercing it with a harpoon.
 As he tows the marlin back to harbor, he also battles and kills several sharks who strike at the best meat of the fish.
-One wounded shark takes Santiago’s, while the other sharks are struck by Santiago’s knife and oar.
+One wounded shark takes Santiago’s club, while the other sharks are struck by Santiago’s knife and oar.
 When he finally arrives back in the harbor, Santiago’s marlin has been mostly eaten except for his head and tail.

 Santiago, sore and fatigued, trudges back to his shack and collapses.
 The boy, Manolin, awakens Santiago in the morning with coffee and a newspaper.
 The boy cries at the sight of Santiago’s injured hands.
 He describes how the townsfolk searched for Santiago when he did not return after two days.
 Once rested, Santiago decides to donate the head of the marlin to Pedrico, another fisherman, and he offers the skeleton to Manolin so that he may fashion a spear.
 Nearby, a group of tourists at a cafe gaze upon the great marlin still attached to Santiago’s skiff and they mistake it for a shark.
 At the end, Santiago falls sleep again and he dreams of the lions on the beaches of Africa.